Pskhu-Gumista Strict Nature Reserve: Climate

 Proximity to the Black Sea and the shield of the Caucasus Mountains creates a very mild climate with heavy precipitation, though humidity decreases further inland.
 At higher elevations, the climate varies from maritime mountainous to cold without a distinct summer season.
 The region always receives a significant amount of snow in winter.

 Flora

 The protected area of Euxine-Colchic deciduous forests has many endemic specimens.

 Fauna

 Mammals in the area include Caucasian red deer (Cervus elaphus maral), West Caucasian tur (Capra caucasica), Rupicapra, Capreolus, wild boar, Caucasian wildcat (Felis silvestris caucasica), stone marten and European rabbit.

+In 2026 it is planned to reintroduce, the European bison (Bison bonasus) with 6 bison to the reserve.
+These bison will be transferred from populations in Adygea.